SyntaxSnipes/syntaxsnipes/README.md

 # Mohammed Aayan Pathan
 ![I am a Front-End Web-Developer](https://github.com/SyntaxSnipes/syntaxsnipes/blob/main/Aayan's%20High-Res%20Banner.png)

 I'm Aayan (or syntaxsnipes on the interwebs).
-I am 16 years old.
+I am 17 years old.
 I am a student software developer, specializing in web-dev, and currently in the process of learning the MERN stack.
 I am a first year A Level student at GEMS Founders School Al Barsha, in Dubai.
 I am into making websites and software that I personally think are super cool and neat, and I also like to learn and use new languages and technologies to help me along the way!
 In my free time, I like to play video games, and do Math or Physics.
 You can find my online curriculum vitae/portfolio at [aayanpathan.com](https://aayanpathan.com).

 ## Skills and Experience
 - 💻 HTML, CSS/SCSS, Tailwind, JS
-- ⚛️ React
+- ⚛️ React, NextJS
 - 🐍 Python
+- 🔥 Firebase, MySQL

 ## Extra Info
 - 🔭 I’m currently working on my A Levels
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning NextJS
 - 💬 Ask me about which Visual Studio Code theme is the best
 - ⚡ Fun fact: 0.999... is equal to 1
 ##